isacjunior/doc_widget/packages/doc_widget/README.md

 ## Doc Preview

 This is a flutter application that the main responsibility is to read all information generated and show your documentation.
-This job is manual and you need to insert all generated files in `*.doc`  and insert more details like more previews.
+This job is manual and you need to insert all generated files in `*.doc_widget.dart`.

-We recommend create a file `lib/doc_widget.dart` like a example above.
+We recommend create a file `lib/doc_widget.dart` like a example below.

 ```dart
 // lib/doc_widget.dart